-- 1 –2 cups chicken broth (see notes) or veggie broth
+- 2 cups chicken broth or veggie broth

 - 1 lb boneless, skinless chicken- whole breasts or thighs (or sub 1 pound crispy Tofu)

-- 8 ounces sliced mushrooms (button, shiitake, cremini) or sub other veggies like bell pepper, snow peas, etc.
+- 8 ounces mushrooms (oyster, shiitake, cremini, or straw mushrooms) or sub other veggies like bell pepper, snow peas, etc.

 - 2–4 fresh Thai Chilies, or add chili paste to taste at the end